Trinity-Automata-Research/dsmodels/README.md

     Backgrounds define and color regions of interest, such as areas of convergence and divergence.
     The language
     can also automatically guess attractors and regions of convergence and divergence.
+    To see examples of dsmodels, check the Examples folder.

 To install dsmodels, simply type into your R console the following line:
      `install.packages("dsmodels")`.